 Laurence Jones — Strategic Adviser and Ambassador for Football Development and International Partnerships for One Community Hampshire and Dorset:

-Laurence Jones is the Head of the National League System for the Football Association which is a pyramid of football that is placed between the grassroots and professional game, comprising of 900 clubs and in excess of 10,000 grassroots teams the majority of whom play a significant role in their local communities.
+Laurence Jones is the Head of the National League System for the Football Association (England FA) which is a pyramid of football that is placed between the grassroots and professional game, comprising of 900 clubs and in excess of 10,000 grassroots teams the majority of whom play a significant role in their local communities.

 Laurence is well respected across football and has extensive experience of all level the game having been Chief Executive of the Hampshire FA, The Leicestershire & Rutland County FA, AFC Bournemouth and in addition to his role at the FA he also undertakes a voluntary role as Chief Executive of Harborough Town FC, a community football club in Leicestershire comprising of 55 teams with over 1000 participants a week using the football hub that has been developed by the club over the last few years.

 With over 45 years experience of being involved in football Laurence is passionately committed to using football to create positive community cohesion and removing barriers and discrimination to participation whilst at the same time using football to improve the health, wellbeing and personal development of people.

 Dr Sanjukta Ghosh — Community Strategic Advisor for the Southampton Sikh Memorial project led by OCHD 2021-23:

 Dr Ghosh is Artistic Director of SOAS’ South Asia Institute, and has been involved with partnerships, conceptual planning and production of numerous cultural events that have received national and international media coverage.
 She is a Commonwealth Scholarship-funded (ACU) doctorate in modern history from SOAS Department of History, Religion and Philosophy where she has been a Senior Teaching Fellow.